Date Joined: April 20, 2011

 Country: United States

-I have a wonderful life, and I love it!
-It's not my intention to make anyone sick from reading this ultra-sappy, sickenly sweet, wonderfully perfect and delightful post, but if you have a queasy stomach, you might want to skip to the next part!)
+My life I have a wonderful life, and I love it!
+It's not my intention to make anyone sick from reading this ultra-sappy, sickly sweet, wonderfully perfect and delightful post, but if you have a queasy stomach, you might want to skip to the next part!
 I don't believe this wonderful life was randomly dropped into my lap.
 It wasn't.
 I've worked hard to cultivate this happiness.
 I know how I got myself here, and I will NOT go back to the dark places I lived in before.
 I fully believe that your life is what you make of it, or what you believe it is.
 Gratitude is Essential!!
 And happiness is a choice.

-I recently saw the Royal Albert Hall's 25th Anniversary production of The Phantom of the Opera on a PBS pledge drive.
+One of my very favorite movies is the Royal Albert Hall's 25th Anniversary production of The Phantom of the Opera.
 Holy smokes.
-It left me speechless.
+It leaves me speechless every time.
 The whole production was absolutely BEAUTIFUL.
 And the actors who played The Phantom and Christine did so as passionately and as artistically as I have ever seen.
 Ever.
 Anywhere.
-I'm in love with The Phantom (who's real name is Erik, which I just found out).
+I'm in love with The Phantom (whose real name is Erik, which I just found out).
 I would just die to melt into that movie.
-I'm ordering it next payday from Amazon.com.
-If you want to see clips of the show (and trust me, you DO), go to YouTube.
-Look up "Phantom of the Opera joshmia."
-Sounds weird, but that search will bring up the very best clips - the ones that show entire songs and not just 60 second bites.
-You'll know you're in the right place when the first comment is: "Yes, it has Italian subtitles.
-Deal with it!"
-Trust me on this one.
-Go look it up!

 I also like Wreck-It Ralph, O Brother Where Art Thou, Alice in Wonderland, Despicable Me 2,The Other Guys, Avatar, The Young Victoria, The Last of the Mohicans, Dangerous Beauty, Anchorman, Elf, Zoolander, the Star Wars movies (yes, all 6), The Pillars of the Earth miniseries, and Hairspray, Hello Dolly, Grease, and Cry Baby because my daughter and I sing and dance to them.
 We like to sing and dance together a lot!

-I like: Journals, journals, journals (especially with thick creamy paper); FBs; writing; gel pens; fountain pens; blue ink; purple and pink ink; crochet; humor; learning; whimsy; anything else purple (can you tell it's my fav?); shoes; reading; handmade books; vintage stuff; funny or clever quotes; all kinds of craft stuff - adhesives, printed or textured or cool papers, paint, embelishments like paper flowers, ribbon, buttons, any kind of ephemera, rub-ons, and alphabets; cool images from magazines or old books that I can collage with...
+I like: Journals, journals, journals (especially with thick creamy paper); FBs; writing; gel pens; fountain pens; blue ink; pink ink; purple ink; anything else purple; all kinds of paper and envelopes; handmade books; paper sack books; all kinds of craft stuff - adhesives, printed or textured or cool papers, paint, embellishments like paper flowers, ribbon, buttons, any kind of ephemera, rub-ons, and alphabets; stickers; images from magazines or old books that I can collage with...